 He also talks about the age gap between mentor and mentee.
 It worked really well for Tony given that he was young and Claude was near retiring.
-He reflects on the importance of their being an age gap in mentors and mentees so that their isn’t a feel of envy or jealousy by the mentor.
-This occurred with Rolly Crump and Walt Disney himself, which made older Imagineers somewhat jeaous at the time.
+He reflects on the importance of there being an age gap in mentors and mentees so that there isn’t a feeling of envy or jealousy by the mentor.
+This occurred with Rolly Crump and Walt Disney himself, which made older Imagineers somewhat jealous at the time.
 Mentoring worked really well between Tony and Claude.
 And Tony talks about mentoring a new generation of Imagineers and would-be Imagineers today.

 Who has mentored you?
 Who are you mentoring?
 Mentoring is so important in carrying the success of an organization from one generation to another.
 Tony will say that he owes much of his career to Claude.
 I would say that Claude’s greatest legacy was not a ride or attraction, but the time he spent with Tony.

-Again, please catch this all on The Season Pass!
+Again, please catch this all on The Season Pass Podcast!
 You will absolutely love this interview!